-The tuition fee covers costs related to College tuition, administration, most subject levies, camps, excursions and other incidental costs.
+The tuition fee covers costs related to College tuition, administration, most subject levies, camps, excursions, and other incidental costs.
 The tuition fee does not cover optional aspects of the College’s program or services provided such as music lessons, rowing, some extra-curricular activities, non-compulsory tours and camps or damage to College property.
-These expenses will be charged if and as required at various times through the year on a separate sundry account which will need to be paid by the relevant due date.
+These expenses will be charged as required at various times through the year on a separate sundry account which will need to be paid by the relevant due date.

 - Shamrock Association Fee (Boarding only)

 An unchanged Capital levy of $500 will apply for each boarding student.
 As the fee is a compulsory charge no receipt for taxation purposes is available.
 Funds used from the Shamrock Association Fee will be used for the development of boarding facilities at the College.